Ogbe Tua (Ogbè Òtúrá)

 • Here disease was spread on the earth.

-• He suffers from insomnia.
+• You suffer from insomnia.

 • Talk about problems in your nature.